glutanimate/image-occlusion-enhanced/README.md

 The following bugs still need to be fixed:

 - Colour previews in the Options dialog only work the first time the dialog is launched
-- If the Image Occlusion Editor has been run before in a session, colour settings aren't applied until the next ones
+- If the Image Occlusion Editor has been run before in a session, colour settings aren't applied until the next one
-- Various issues on OS X that have always plagued Image Occlusion (apparently.
-I don't have an OS X machine to confirm this)
+- Various issues on OS X that have always plagued Image Occlusion.
+Well, probably at least.
+I don't have an OS X machine to test this.

 ## Credits